ihsoft/KerbalReleaseBuilder/README.md

 * Ensure your system can execute Python 2.7+ scripts.
   - Get Python downloads from here: https://www.python.org/download/releases/2.7/.
+* Copy release script files into your project source folder.
+  - Required files are `KspReleaseBuilder.py` and `make_release.py`.
+  - You may use `release_setup.json` as a template for your project settings.
+  - You may use `template_make_binary.cmd` as a template for the building script.
+Don't forget to rename it into `make_release.cmd`.
+  - If you'd like to join "a standard mod community" (and save a lot of efforts) put the files into folder `Tools` which lives in your project's root.
 * Update variable `SHELL_ZIP_BINARY` in `make_release.py` script to point to the right archiver.
   - Best candidate for the archiver is 7-Zip which is _open source_ and _free_.
     Download it from the [official site](http://www.7-zip.org/download.html).
 If you install it on drive `C:` into a default folder